-Agencies must seek GCAC Chair approval via the CAP before briefing creative and Media Panel suppliers and before incurring any costs.
+Agencies must seek GCAC Chair approval through Launchpad before briefing creative and Media Panel suppliers and before incurring any costs.

 The Chair of GCAC will approve or not approve the Registration of Intent to proceed to a GCAC meeting, within 5 working days of receiving the Registration.